 Gilmore explains that this win is more about having the right mindset than it is about the bottom line.
 “Committing a certain amount to goals monthly, whether it’s an amount identified by a personalized plan or an amount broken out from a pen and paper budget, is a great way to balance short- and long-term goals with day-to-day spending,” she says.

-Sometimes the first move is an obvious one—yet easily overlooked.
-“Let’s say your goal is to save $1,000 for 2017, for whatever reason.
+Sometimes the first move is an obvious one — yet easily overlooked.
+“Let’s say your goal is to save $1,000, for whatever reason.
 But actually opening the account and having a place for the money to go is strangely a very big first step, especially for those who have struggled with saving in the past,” Shapiro explains.
 After all, if you never open the account, you’re doomed from the start.

 He also suggests devoting 10 minutes at the beginning of every month to stay on top of your bills, noting what you owe and to whom, along with what you get paid and when.
 Knowing upfront where you should be by the end of each month will help you stay on track, and the regular check-in lets you visualize your progress as you go.

 Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™, CFP® (with plaque design) and CFP® (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board's initial and ongoing certification requirements.